Xytam/CP-FAIR/README.md

 This is a multi-phase project that involved the creation of a complete testing suite that does the following:

     1. Performance Testing, both throughput and latency - [basis](https://github.com/confluentinc/streams-perf)
-    2. Chaos Testing, break things and see if it keeps working
+    2. Chaos Testing, break things and see if it keeps working - basis; my work on Maguire
-    3. Troubleshooting ala Offline/Automated Troubleshooting Resource
+    3. Troubleshooting ala Offline/Automated Troubleshooting Resource - [basis](https://github.com/confluentinc/support-bundle)
     4. Healthchecking?
     5. Security Checking
     6. Tuning and Optimal Setting Generation